nazuke/SEOMacroscope/docs/_posts/2018-02-25-checking-content-with-custom-filters.md

 * Specific CSS classes being used in web pages.
 * The presence of tracking tags on web pages, such as Google Analytics tags.
-* The proper removel of old code from CSS or Javascript files.
+* The proper removal of old code from CSS or Javascript files.
 * The removal of old domain names in web pages, when moving to a new domain.
 * And many more...